oguzatas/personaforge-rag/NOUS_HERMES_2_MISTRAL_7B_DPO_EVALUATION_REPORT.md

 ## Conclusion

-Gemma 2B shows **excellent capabilities** in roleplay naturalness, RAG compatibility, instruction tracking, and dialog handling.
+Nous-Hermes-2-Mistral-7B-DPO shows **excellent capabilities** in roleplay naturalness, RAG compatibility, instruction tracking, and dialog handling.
 The **critical prompt injection issue has been resolved** by using natural conversation formats instead of instruction-heavy prompts.

-However, the **extremely slow response times** still make it completely unsuitable for production use in real-time roleplay applications.
+However, the **very slow response times** still make it completely unsuitable for production use in real-time roleplay applications.

-**Final Recommendation:** ❌ **NOT RECOMMENDED** for PersonaForge production use due to extremely slow response times.
+**Final Recommendation:** ❌ **NOT RECOMMENDED** for PersonaForge production use due to very slow response times.
 Even with the prompt injection issue resolved, the 34-second response time makes it impractical for real-time conversation.

-**Alternative Recommendation:** Use Gemma 2B for offline processing tasks, research, or development where response time is not critical, but not for any user-facing applications.
+**Alternative Recommendation:** Use Nous-Hermes-2-Mistral-7B-DPO for offline processing tasks, research, or development where response time is not critical, but not for any user-facing applications.

 **Key Discovery:** The prompt injection problem was a **prompt engineering issue, not a model limitation**.
 This discovery has implications for all models and should be tested with Phi-2 and TinyLlama as well.